PansosPonso/RelPerformance/README.md

 **Note that for the following models—DeepAR, PatchTST, NF, VAE, LagLlama, and GAN—results may vary as their internal randomness cannot be fixed.**

+This code takes ~3 hours for the M6 sample and ~21 hours for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.

 To calculate all evaluation metrics, use the following command: